 No matter what you do make yourself Indispensable.
 The more indispensable you are – the more options you have within your job, of-course the more money you make, the better negotiation power you have.

-You don’t need to play mind-tricks or manipulate others- If all you do is just become the best you can be, the more harder it will be to replace you.
+You don’t need to play mind-tricks or manipulate others- If all you do just becomes the best you can be, the harder it will be to replace you.
 Become irreplaceable, become indispensable and you will have a more secure & stronger career.

-What are some of the lessons your learnt from MAD MEN?
+What are some of the lessons you learned from MAD MEN?